In This Article

 Third-party vendors with API access to your systems represent the same risk as privileged internal users.
 Review which vendors have active API credentials, confirm that access is scoped to the minimum required data, and implement a rotation schedule for vendor API keys.
 The Marquis Software breach started with a vendor, not with the institution's own infrastructure.

-The Conditional Access policies your institution uses for Entra ID should extend to API traffic wherever possible.
-When API authentication flows through your Azure tenant, you can enforce MFA, location restrictions, and device compliance on system-to-system connections, not just on human users.
+The Conditional Access policies your institution uses for Microsoft Entra ID should extend to API traffic wherever possible.
+When API authentication flows through your Azure subscription, you can enforce MFA, location restrictions, and device compliance on system-to-system connections, not just on human users.
 That is a meaningful security layer that most institutions have not yet activated.

 Building API Architecture for AI-Era Demand